 5 Things You Can Do To Ensure a More Secure Backup

 If you are relying on legacy antivirus software such as Windows Defender or an entry level solution, it's time to move to today's advanced endpoint security.
-Read more about the differences here.
+Download the quick "What's the Difference" PDF.

 Review your current backup implementation with your IT provider or internal team.
 We won't wander down that winding road here.

 Test your backup recovery process regularly.
 It's not enough to have backups on the shelf.
 They need to quickly and reliably restore your company's operations every time.

 Remember, backups are essential to safeguard your company's data and to restore when needed.
 However, they are reactive, not proactive.
 Backups alone aren't a substitute for an always-listening and responding security solution.